-When the particular agenda item involving remote attendance is ready to be discussed, the presiding officer shall inform all present of the intent to initiate a remote communication.
+A Council Member may participate in some or all of the Council meeting remotely.
+When the portion of the Council meeting involving remote attendance is before the Council, the presiding officer shall inform all present of the intent to initiate a remote communication.

 - a.
 The presiding officer shall confirm and announce that all present at the meeting and in the remote location can clearly hear all other parties and (as appropriate) access visual content that may be presented. - b.
-With such confirmation, Council Members whether they are physically at the meeting or at a remote location - constituting a majority may approve the use of remote communication for all or any specified portion of the meeting. - c.
-When the portion of the Council meeting for which remote attendance has been approved has concluded, the presiding officer shall announce the same and the attendance of the Council Member communicating remotely shall end.
-The City Clerk shall record the beginning and ending times of the remote attendance. - d.
+With such confirmation, Council Members whether they are physically at the meeting or at a remote location constituting a majority may approve the use of remote communication for all or any specified portion of the meeting. - c.
+Unless the Council Member is participating remotely for the entire meeting, when the portion of the Council meeting for which remote attendance has been approved has concluded, the presiding officer shall announce the same and the attendance of the Council Member communicating remotely shall end.
+The City Clerk shall record the beginning and ending times of the remote attendance.

+d.
 In the event that a remote communication link is broken or significantly degraded such that it no longer meets the full requirements of this section, the presiding officer shall confirm the loss of service and announce the close of the remote attendance.
 The attendance of the Council Member communicating remotely shall end.
-The City Clerk shall record the time of the closure. - 3.
-Requirements of the System.
-The Council Member attending remotely must be able to hear the discussion on the agenda item taking place in the Council chambers, and must be able to be heard by all present in Council Chambers. - 4.
-For purposes of voting, remote attendance at a Council meeting shall be considered equal to being physically present at the meeting.
+The City Clerk shall record the time of the closure.

+3. Requirements of the System.
+The Council Member attending remotely must be able to hear the discussion on the agenda item taking place in the Council chambers, and must be able to be heard by all present in Council Chambers.

+4. For purposes of voting, remote attendance at a Council meeting shall be considered equal to being physically present at the meeting.
 All votes conducted with a Council Member attending remotely shall be conducted by roll call.